universitytheater/utheater.github.io/_pages/get-involved/designers.md

 Welcome to University Theater!
 We're delighted you're thinking of becoming a designer or manager for a UT production.

-Ongoing workshops may have lead design positions open and lead designers/managers on mainstages may be open to assistants, though positions often get filled as performances approach.
+Ongoing Short Plays may have lead design positions open and lead designers/managers on mainstages may be open to assistants, though positions often get filled as performances approach.
 Reach out to the directors and production managers below to get connected!

 ---